PrestaShop/docs/development/architecture/migration-guide/horizontal-migration/_index.md

 - `PrestaShopBundle/Bridge/AdminController/` contains classes which helps to build the Symfony controller with the encapsulated legacy code under the hood.
 - `PrestaShopBundle/Bridge/Helper/` contains bridges for List and Form helpers which encapsulates the legacy `HelperList` and `HelperForm` classes.
 - `PrestaShopBundle/Bridge/Smarty/` contains a bridge for converting Smarty template to a Symfony controller response.
+- `PrestaShopBundle/Bridge/Exception/` contains all the exceptions related to the bridge.

 ### The legacy context and the ControllerConfiguration